intrbiz/intrbiz-blog-content/posts/blog/development/java_8_aes_gcm_nullpointerexception.md

 implicit contract that, calling `restore()` when no state is saved, it should be a no-op.

+Interestingly I've not been able to reproduce this bug using a blocking I/O client.

 Now to hope OpenJDK / Oracle include my somewhat minor patches into Java 8 to address this bug :)